typohnebild/numpy-vs-mir/README.md

 In the runs where Numba was not used, the Intel version is outperformed by the Openblas version.
 One aspect that possibly plays into it is the relative old NumPy version that is used in the Intel Python distribution.
+The steps that are visiable in right figures with some bigger jumps in the used time occure at this sizes more cycles are need to reach the stop criteria (see [table](#table-multigrid-cycles) below).
+This bigger jumps in the need time are also visible in the ups and downs in the FLOP/s figures.

 ### Benchmarks combined